-For 2021/22 to 2023/24 combined, the percentage of Year 6 children living with obesity varies across Hull's eight Family Hub Clusters from 25.2% to 30.4%.
-There is no statistically significant difference in the prevalence among the eight Family Hub Clusters among Year 6 children nor are any of the Family Hub Clusters statistically significantly different from the Hull average.
+For 2021/22 to 2023/24 combined, the percentage of Year 6 children living with obesity varies across Hull's eight Family Hub Clusters from 25.8% to 30.9%.
+There is a statistically significant difference in the prevalence among the eight Family Hub Clusters.
+Whilst there is no significant difference between Fenchurch and the Hull average, Fenchurch is statistically significantly higher than the average of the other seven Family Hub Clusters.